castorini/anserini/docs/regressions-beir-v1.0.0-scifact-flat.md

 # Anserini Regressions: BEIR (v1.0.0) &mdash; scifact

 This page documents BM25 regression experiments for [BEIR (v1.0.0) &mdash; scifact](http://beir.ai/).
+These experiments index the corpus in a "flat" manner, by concatenating the "title" and "text" into the "contents" field.

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/beir-v1.0.0-scifact-flat.yaml).
 Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/beir-v1.0.0-scifact-flat.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead.